-The first island we visited during our stay at Dasol was one that can clearly be seen from the Tambobong beach, the petite Collibra Islet.
+The first islet we visited during our stay at Dasol was one that can clearly be seen from the Tambobong beach, the petite Collibra Island.

-It is a 20-minute or so ride via fishing boats from the mainland.
-Island tours are priced at P800 per boat, seems a a bit expensive, but it can load up to seven passengers and can be at your disposal for the whole day if you wish, so price is justified.
+It’s a 20-minute or so ride via fishing boats from the mainland.
+Island tours are priced at Php800.00 per boat, seems a bit expensive, but it can load up to seven passengers and can be at your disposal for the whole day if you wish, so price is justified.
 Be sure to bring food and water along as you won’t get any from the islands you’ll be visiting.

 The island can be fully explored in less than thirty minutes, it being just around a hundred and fifty meters across.
 It looks a bit like a small hill in the middle of the sea with its top part chopped off.
 The twelve-foot elevated middle part looking like some sort of plateau with dried up plants (probably due to the intense El Niño weather the country is experiencing) and the surrounding lower parts, a mix of craggy rocks and fine sand coves.